Rebellions against Alauddin Khalji: Control over the nobles

 According to Barani, Alauddin issued an order preventing the nobles, aristocrats and important officials from visiting each other's houses and gathering at banquets.
 They were also forbidden from inviting the general public to their houses.
 Marital relations among their families were allowed only with prior permission from the Sultan.
 According to Firishta, if a noble wanted to put up a guest or arrange a marriage, he had to obtain the Sultan's permission by writing to Sayyid Khan Wazir.

 Barani further states that there was strict enforcement of these rules.
 Even when the nobles met each other at the royal palace, they could not talk with ease.
 They took great care to avoid people with bad reputations.

 Confiscation of wealth

 After ascending the throne of Delhi, Alauddin had made a number of state grants (milk), state gifts (inam) and charitable endowments (waqf).
 Per the council's suggestions, he canceled all these grants to control the monetary supply.
 The villages that had earlier been granted as milk, inam or waqf were re-designated as khalisa (a territory whose revenues go directly to the royal treasury).
-However, there were many exceptions to this order; for example, 14th-century chronicler Isami writes that the villages grants to his ancestors were not canceled.
+However, there were many exceptions to this order; for example, 14th-century chronicler Isami writes that the villages granted to his ancestors were not canceled.

-Barani gives an exaggerated account of Alauddin's seizure of money from his subjects.
+Barani gives an exaggerated account of Alauddin's seizure of money and valuables from his subjects.
 According to him, after Alauddin's orders had been carried out, little gold was left in the houses of Delhi.
 The only exceptions were the houses of the nobles, the aristocrats, state employees and Hindu merchants and bankers.